-- Each member of the group presents what s/he feels are the key points.
-As group members present key points, listen for areas of overlap/agreement.
-What are the common themes?
-Also, as you hear your teammates' notes, notice: what did they highlight that you missed? - Knowing you need to assemble 10-15 tableaux and captions, start zeroing in on pieces of information that you'll include in your performance.
-Make a list of those pieces of information that seem both most essential and most possible to act out. - Planning the performance: What will intrigue your audience? - Choose roles.
+Planning the performance: What will intrigue your audience?

+- Choose roles.
 Who will be a silent physical performer, and who will be a narrator?
 Options include: three physical performers and one narrator for all tableaux; three physical performers and one narrator each tableaux, but rotating who's playing which role; all physical performers also narrate each tableaux by splitting the caption up into parts; or . . . what other possibilities can you imagine? - Plan your 10-15 tableaux.
 Undertake the following steps in the order that makes sense to you and your teammates: - Decide what concepts should be expressed in the tableaux.
-Consider organizing these concepts with titles you invent, such as, for Belgium: "Tensions between French Speakers and Flemish Speakers," "Famous for Chocolate," and "HQ of the EU."
-You could also organize your tableaux by naming general categories, such as Location, Languages, Residents, Religions, Regions, Cuisines.
-Political Tensions . . . etc. - Decide what order to express those concepts in.
-Pretend that you have never heard of this country-what order of information would be easiest for you to understand? - Create an outline of your presentation, deciding which tableaux you'll present in what order.
+Consider organizing these concepts with titles you invent, such as, for Belgium: "Linguistic Diversity," "Chocolate Lovers Unite," and "Ideas about the Role of Government."
+You could also organize your tableaux by naming general categories, such as Location, Languages, Residents, Religions, Values, Economy, Environment . . . etc. - Decide what order to express those concepts in.
+Pretend that you are an audience member, and you have never heard of this country or its relationship to the US-what order of information would be easiest for you to understand? - Create an outline of your presentation, deciding which tableaux you'll present in what order.